 The body loses water primarily by excreting it in urine from the kidneys.
 Depending on the body's needs, the kidneys may excrete less than a pint or up to several gallons of urine a day.
-Additionally, about 1½ pints (a little less than a liter) of water are lost daily when water evaporates from the skin and is breathed out by the lungs.
-Profuse sweating—which may be caused by vigorous exercise, hot weather, or a fever—can dramatically increase the amount of water lost through evaporation.
+About 1½ pints (a little less than a liter) of water are lost daily when water evaporates from the skin and is breathed out by the lungs.
+Profuse sweating—which may be caused by vigorous exercise, hot weather, or a high body temperature—can dramatically increase the amount of water lost through evaporation.
 Normally, little water is lost from the digestive tract.
 However, prolonged vomiting or severe diarrhea can result in the loss of a gallon or more a day.

 Usually, people can drink enough fluids to compensate for excess water loss.
-However, people who have severe vomiting or diarrhea may feel too ill to drink enough fluids to compensate for water loss, and dehydration may result.
-Also, confusion, restricted mobility, or loss of consciousness can prevent people from being able to drink enough fluids.
+However, people who have severe vomiting or diarrhea may feel too ill to drink enough fluids to compensate for water loss, and dehydration (see Dehydration) may result.
+Also, confusion, restricted mobility, or impaired consciousness can prevent people from sensing thirst or being able to drink enough fluids.

 Mineral salts (electrolytes), such as sodium and potassium, are dissolved in the water in the body.
 Water balance and electrolyte balance (see Electrolyte Balance) are closely linked.
-The body works to keep the total amount of water and the levels of electrolytes in the bloodstream constant.
+The body works to keep the total amount of water and the levels of electrolytes in the blood constant.
 For example, when the sodium level becomes too high, thirst develops, leading to an increased intake of fluids.
-In addition, a hormone secreted by the brain in response to thirst causes the kidneys to excrete less urine.
-The combined effect is an increased amount of water in the bloodstream.
+In addition, vasopressin (also called antidiuretic hormone), a hormone secreted by the brain in response to dehydration, causes the kidneys to excrete less water.
+The combined effect is an increased amount of water in the blood.
 As a result, sodium is diluted and the balance of sodium and water is restored.
-When the sodium level becomes too low, the kidneys excrete more urine, which decreases the amount of water in the bloodstream, again restoring the balance.
+When the sodium level becomes too low, the kidneys excrete more water, which decreases the amount of water in the blood, again restoring the balance.